At last, there is a book about Mel, Mel & Julian

 Mel, Mel & Julian.

-This is the brief back-story about how Big Mel met Little Mel, who later met Big Julian, and how their brief career took off!
+This is the brief back-story about how Big Mel met Little Mel, and how they met Big Julian, and when their brief career as Mel, Mel & Julian took off!

 Little Mel – Mel Green grew up in Mayfair, in Johannesburg's southern suburbs.
-After matriculating high school at Queen's College, he spent two years at the Michaelis School of Fine Art at the University of Cape Town, and in 1964, transferred as a third-year student to the Johannesburg School of Art... where he and (taller, bigger) look-alike, Big Mel Miller eventually got together at lunch breaks to sing and tell stories for their fellow classmates.
+After matriculating at Queen's College in Queenstown, he spent two years at the Michaelis School of Fine Art at the University of Cape Town, and in 1964, transferred as a third-year student to the Johannesburg School of Art... where he and (taller, bigger) look-alike, Big Mel Miller eventually got together at lunch breaks to sing and tell stories for their fellow classmates.

-“One day in my classroom, I was playing guitar and singing a folk song, and out of nowhere I was aware of this great voice harmonizing with me, I turned around to see that funny guy — that’s how I met Mel Miller.”
+“One day in my classroom, I was playing guitar and singing a folk song, and out of nowhere I was aware of this great voice harmonizing with me, and that’s how I met Mel Miller.”

-Little Mel was a regular of Johannesburg’s famed Troubadour coffeehouse and during a singalong, Gary Bryden, (of We Three) stopped right in the middle of a song and asked him to come up on stage to sing with him.
-A pivotal moment for Mel, who eventually persuaded Big Mel to come to the Troubadour to “do a few songs”...
+Little Mel was a regular (and waiter) at Johannesburg’s famed Troubadour coffeehouse, and during a singalong, Gary Bryden stopped right in the middle of a song and asked him to come up on stage to sing with him.
+That was a pivotal moment for Mel, who eventually persuaded Big Mel to come to the Troubadour to “do a few songs”...

 Big Mel – Mel Miller was raised in Yeoville, a suburb north of Johannesburg.
 After his high school years at King Edward High School, he studied Industrial Design at the Johannesburg School of Art.
 A natural comedian, Miller occasionally entertained his fellow art students during lunch breaks.
 He had been a singer in a rock band with another friend from art school, so connecting with the "other Mel" was natural...

-One day he heard about that other Mel singing for his class mates during their lunch break upstairs in the Graphic Design Department... which was where he found his namesake, Melvyn Green, and creeping up behind him, spontaneously began to harmonize with him.
+One day he heard about that other chap , also going by the name of Mel who was singing for his class mates during lunch break upstairs in the Graphic Design Department... where he found his namesake, Melvyn Green, and spontaneously began to harmonize with him.

-So, for the next month they "bunked/played hooky" from art school and learned 28 new songs, not quite enough for a 4-hour night... so, on the night of their first gig, Big Mel filled up the time between songs with his jokes and stories, thus setting the format for their future stage act.
+So, for the next month they bunked classes at art school, playing hooky to learn 28 new songs, that they soon found was not quite enough for a 4 set performance... so, on the night of that crucial first gig, Big Mel filled up the time between songs with his jokes and stories, thus discovering the formula for their future stage act.

 Soon the previously quiet Wednesday nights at the Troubadour were filling up, as Mel & Mel’s reputation as a first class folk-comedy act grew ... and grew... until they were doing weekend sets on the same nights as more established folkies, like Des & Keith and Leon & Mike, holding their own and becoming contenders for top spots at the club.
-The reputation he and Little Mel were establishing on the side in folk music at The Troubadour Steak- and Coffee house had not quite "sunk in" yet...
+The reputation he and Little Mel were establishing at The Troubadour had not quite "sunken in" yet...

-They spent some Sunday afternoons with their banjo playing friend, Louis Meyer, traveling around the Witwatersrand to perform at open talent shows, which served as great training for facing large audiences who were not folk fans.
+They spent some Sunday afternoons with their banjo playing friend, Louis Meyer, to perform at open talent shows around the Witwatersrand, which served as great training for facing large audiences who were not folk fans.
 Significantly, Mel, Mel & Louis were invited to perform at the very first Johannesburg Folk Festival in 1995, which was recorded, by CBS ... and they had the distinction of having 3 of the tracks on that LP...
-And they were also the first South African group to attempt to play Bluegrass.
+They were also the first South African group to attempt to play Bluegrass.

-Their friends Johnny Kongos and John E. Sharpe had established recording careers at the time, and Sharpe's manager, Billy Forrest, the reigning king of South African Country & Western music, hit making recording artist producer, and an aficionado of music in general, and manager / mentor to other young singers on the South African music scene... was introduced to the Mel's at the Troubadour after seeing the Mel's in action one evening in 1965.
-He was very impressed with their talent and thought their folk / comedy act could go far, with an attentive manager, a booking agent and their own recording contract ... he offered to become their manager, and the momentum of their career began...
+Their friends Johnny Kongos and John E. Sharpe had established recording careers at the time, and Sharpe's manager, Billy Forrest, the reigning king of South African Country & Western music, hit making recording artist producer, and an aficionado of music in general, and manager / mentor to other young singers on the South African music scene... was introduced to the Mel's at the Troubadour after seeing them in action one evening in 1965.
+He was very impressed with their talent, and thought their folk / comedy act could go far, with an attentive manager, a booking agent, and their own recording contract ... so, he offered to become their manager, and the momentum of their career began...

-By 1965 Mel and Mel had established themselves as a sure thing for a good night's entertainment at the Troubadour.
+By the middle of 1965, Mel and Mel had established themselves as a sure thing for a good night's entertainment at the Troubadour.
 Both were happily occupied in their respective day jobs - Interior Designer and Assistant Advertising Visualizer/Art Director.
 They continued building their repertoire, and were quite content with their successful regular Wednesday night gig at the Troubadour, which had grown to such an extent that the size of their audiences were rivaling Des Lindberg's and Keith Blundell's Saturday night shows!

 With Billy Forrest as their manager, a real recording contract was negotiated for them with Columbia, where they recorded their first single, Hedy West's “500 Miles”, with “Sorrow & Pain” (supposedly ghost written by Lennon & McCartney and recorded by Unit 4 + 2, on the flip side, which was backed up by their friends Johnny Sharpe and the Squires, the popular R&B group.
 (These cuts were recently remastered and are on the "One More Town" CD!)